1. Les Misérables

 16. Christmas Decorations

-All pupils from Pre-School to our sixth formers love the Christmas decorations and many Old Boys and Old Girls remember making their own decorations when they were in the lower years at BGS!
+All pupils from Kindergarten to our sixth formers love the Christmas decorations and many Old Boys and Old Girls remember making their own decorations when they were in the lower years at BGS!
 Many of our parent community give their children’s hand-made Christmas decorations pride of place each year in their homes at the festive time!

 17. Cheering BGS Sports Day 1956